rubygems/bundler/doc/TROUBLESHOOTING.md

 If these instructions don't work, or you can't find any appropriate instructions, you can try these troubleshooting steps:

+    # Update to the latest version of bundler
+    `gem install bundler`

     # Remove user-specific gems and git repos
     rm -rf ~/.bundle/ ~/.gem/bundler/ ~/.gems/cache/bundler/